 Copyright for Educational Use

-These pages discuss typical copyright issues in educational institutions and will link to further information selectively.
+This pages discuss typical copyright issues in educational institutions and will link to further information selectively.
 The text here serves as a guideline and is not intended as legal advice.
 Refer to appropriate copyright law and College policies for full information.

 These web pages contain material copied from or paraphrased with permission from several educational websites including the Hoover Library’s excellent copyright site at McDaniel College, Copley Library’s copyright pages at University of San Diego, Columbia University’s Fair Use Checklist, and the Stanford University Libraries’ comprehensive copyright website.
-SMC librarian Sarah Vital’s original Copyright Basics lecture formed the core of this work.

 - Copyright ownership: The McDaniel College’s Hoover Library has an excellent web page defining copyright, explaining what is and is not protected by copyright law and what rights copyright holders have.